Monishraj50/Blood_Noblood/README.md

 Detecting the faces with Blood and faces without Blood.
 ## Index
    * Downloading the Dataset
+   * DataPreprocessing
      * Working with Dataset
      * Detecting the Currupted Images
      * Preview of Dataset
    * Training the Model
    * Evaluating